ThomasByr/chat-server/README.md

 <details>
     <summary>  Begining of the project (click here to expand) </summary>

-**v0.1.1**
+**v0.1.1** multi chat server

 - add a logo / new name for the project
-- think about the communication between cleint and server
+- think about the communication between client and server
 - add first features for the server and client

+**v0.1.2** better code basis

+- created a [legacy](legacy/) folder for the old code basis
+- use of posix threads
+- use of the readline extern library
+- created rpi targets in the Makefile

 </details>